 Logistics: Getting Here with the Right Gear

-Whether your outdoor enthusiasm lies in fishing, botany, paddling, birding, bicycling, hiking or wildlife viewing, the Strand offers you an experience like nowhere else.
+Whether your outdoor enthusiasm lies in fishing, botany, paddling, birding, bicycling, hiking or wildlife viewing, the Fakahatchee Preserve offers an experience like nowhere else.

-The adventurous can launch a kayak or canoe and explore the mangrove tunnels and lakes.
-Raised railway beds or “trams” of the old logging train still crisscross the Fakahatchee Strand, creating a grid of trails, many of which are maintained for hiking and mountain biking.
+The adventurous can launch a kayak or canoe at the East River (entrance via US41) to explore the mangrove tunnels and lakes.
+Entered via Janes Scenic Drive raised railway beds or “trams” of the old logging train still crisscross the Fakahatchee , creating a grid of trails, many of which are maintained for hiking and mountain biking.

-For a more charted course, the park’s Cypress Bend Boardwalk takes the visitor nearly half a mile through a stand of virgin cypress into the heart of the strand.
-Volunteers are often on-hand to share what they’ve learned about the flora and fauna of this magnificent landscape.
+For a more charted course, the park’s Cypress Bend Boardwalk entered via US 41 takes visitors nearly half a mile through a stand of virgin cypress into the heart of the Preserve.
+Volunteers are often on-hand to educate visitors about the flora and fauna of this magnificent landscape.

 Directions to the Park Headquarters